btcreversal/altgen/README.md

 # Customize params in config.sh
 # You can customize DNSSeedNodes domains.
 Place them one domain per line to the DNSSeedsMain.txt file for main net and to the DNSSeedsTest.txt for testnet.
 # Also you can customize SeedNodes ips.
 Just place them one ip per line to the seeds/nodes_main.txt file for main net and to the seeds/nodes_test.txt for testnet
+# And finally you can customize SeedNodes domains.
+Just place them one domain per line to the DomainSeedsMain.txt file for main net and to the DomainSeedsTest.txt for testnet
 # You just place ips and domains to the above mentioned files and script automatically generate the code
 # Change icons and graphics stored in icons folder for your own
 # Run: